Home / Toolbox Talks / Fatigue Management Toolbox Talk

 Fatigue is a serious concern in the construction industry, impacting both worker safety and productivity.
-The National Safety Council reports that fatigue contributes to 13% of workplace injuries, and studies show that fatigued workers are 70% more likely to be involved in accidents.
+The National Safety Council reports that fatigue contributes to about 13% of workplace injuries—and workers who sleep less than six hours are significantly more likely to be involved in accidents.

 With long hours, physically demanding tasks, and early start times, construction workers are particularly vulnerable to fatigue.
-In fact, 25% of construction workers report experiencing fatigue regularly.
+NSC research shows that two-thirds of the American workforce experiences fatigue, with safety-critical industries like construction facing elevated risk.
 Implementing proper fatigue management strategies—such as adjusting work schedules, taking breaks, and promoting a healthy work-life balance—can help reduce risks and create a safer job site.

 How Fatigue Affects Construction Workers